FAQ - Cisco Modeling Labs v2.x

 • The copy process will fail if there are node VMs running, if there is no refplat ISO mounted, or if you have insufficient space on the CML server for the contents of the refplat ISO.

-• If the copy failed or was interrupted, the Copy refplat ISO action can be resumed.
-Just re-run it as above.
+• If the copy process failed or was interrupted, the Copy refplat ISO action must be re-run.

 6. Can I use Cisco Modeling Labs v1.x or Virtual Internet Routing Labs topology files with Cisco Modeling Labs v2.x?